Recurring transaction receipts

 This letter should state something like, "Dear John, thanks for deciding to be a recurring donor to XYZ."

 This also must be set as Email/Letter Type = Transaction Receipt.

 These are meant for recurring donations that come through after the initial one transaction.
-The thought behind these is that your recurring donors will get a nice transaction notification the first time they give, and then all donations thereafter are a slightly altered message.
-This allows you to give them extra thanks and accommodations up front, while being able to change your recurring receipts to be a bit simpler or streamlined.
+The thought behind these is that your recurring donors will get a transaction notification the first time they give, and then all donations after that receive a slightly altered message.
+This allows you to give them extra thanks and accommodations up front while being able to make your recurring receipts a bit simpler or more streamlined.

 Recurring transaction processing

-A donor can create a recurring donation on a variety of time tables (1st of month, 1st Monday of month, etc.).
+A donor can create a recurring donation on a variety of timetables (1st of the month, 1st Monday of the month, etc.).